 They recommend running your ads for at least 1 week for optimal recall and purchase intent.

-Using promotions effectively can be a great strategy to drive revenue and get new customers.
+What’s important is good planning and finding the right balance for your business.
+Sales promotions are a great tool, but like all tools, it’s how you use them that counts.
 Successful campaigns consider all aspects of business & marketing, not just price & promotion.
 So, remember to be strategic with your campaigns and stay true to your brand.